 BY: Troy Murphy | March 2013

-The freshness of a new relationship excites biological systems, releasing pleasurable chemicals into the blood.
-We are molded for attraction.
-Unfortunately, the temporary rush of excitement may be used to dull the pain of an older relationship dying from lack of attention.
-Pain has its purposes; it’s not a nasty feeling that randomly invades our lives.
-Pain is a physical response to stimuli perceived as threatening—threatening to our survival and well-being.
-Scientific studies conclude what we intuitively know: relationships are good for us.
+When love dies, we hurt.
+Typically, the death of the attachment isn’t an unexpected blast but a slow decline, from inattention, we become accustomed to the connection, take for granted being loved and forget.
+The spikes of excitement from freshness of a new relationships excites, releasing chemicals that pleasure.
+Our system enthusiastically leaps when attracted.
+After a connection is lost, we hurt.
+Our bodies grieve the loss.
+Escape with a temporary rush of excitement to dull the pain is often welcome too soon.
+Pain has a purpose; it’s not a random nasty feeling to needlessly invade our psyche.
+Pain is a physical response to stimuli perceived as threatening—to our survival and well-being.
+We intuitively and biologically know relationships are good for us.
 An intimate partner provides support and care.
 A close bond adds to financial, time and emotional resources.
-When we lose trust in our partner’s ability to assist, there’s a sense of loss, fear, anger, and sadness.
+When we lose a partner (or trust in a partner), we feel loss, fear, anger, and sadness.
 We feel pain.

-Most have experienced the painful emotions of losing of trust; trust in a partner, trust in the relationship.
-The frightful feelings initiate change; perhaps the beginning of the end or maybe the beginning of change, making the relationship whole again.
-When a relationship stirs painful feelings, an alternative partner may entice an escape.
+Sometimes in response to a shocking event, other times gradually but in a flash of recognition, we grasp the loss of love, feeling the pain of losing trust; trust in a partner, trust in the relationship.
+The frightful realization initiates change; perhaps the beginning of the end or maybe the beginning of concerted efforts to mend, making the relationship whole again.
+When a relationship continuous disrupts, stirring painful feelings, we may be enticed by an alternative partner, one who brings the wonderous feelings of romance long ago lost.
 Relationship jumping is a dangerous game.
-Whether the current relationship has been formerly terminated or not, an immediate new romance often is not in our best interest.
-Grieving the loss is essential to the healing process.
-It allows for gentle explorations.
-A failed relationship is full of wisdom; an excellent school master when we take sufficient time to ruminate.
-Many insights may be gleamed from reflection after the emotional ashes settle.
-If we compassionately examine new insights, we learn priceless information about our own character and behaviors that contributed to the failed relationship.
-Unless we recognize our role, we will likely repeat it.
+Whether the current relationship has been formerly terminated or not, an immediate new romance often impedes the healing through proper grieving.
+Grieving is essential to healing, allowing for gentle self-explorations.
+A failed relationship offers great wisdom; a school master to those who take sufficient time to ruminate.
+We glean priceless insights after the emotional ashes settle.
+If we compassionately examine the behaviors, patterns and emotions, priceless clues emerge about own character and behaviors that contributed to the failure.
+Until we recognize our role, we’ll likely repeat it.

-Running from a crumbling relationship into the arms of a new romance distracts but doesn’t heal.
+Running from a crumbling relationship by jumping into a new romance distracts (and feels good) but doesn’t heal.
 The pain is only temporarily postponed.
-Broken relationships do not disappear without leaving a psychological mark; but lost in the distraction of dominant new feelings we ignore the hurt and reject necessary healing.
-We can do this.
-Some live a lifetime avoiding painful self-discovery.
-But wounds compound, knocking us further off center, leading to instability and a string of broken relationships.
+Broken relationships don’t disappear without psychological marks; but distracted by the dominant feelings of new love, we miss the healing powers of the hurt, missing the opportunity for the necessary healing.
+Some spend a lifetime avoiding painful self-discovery.
+But wounds compound, eventually knocking us further off center, creating instability and a path scattered with broken relationships.

-The relationship jumping pattern reveals deeper character flaws, suggesting a fearful approach to difficulties.
-Instead of working through problems, examining the self for contributions, the abandoning pattern suggests premature fleeing.
-A pattern preventing the richness of true intimacy that requires working through and resolving difficulties.
 Bonds create vulnerabilities.
-And vulnerabilities magnify emotional reactions.
-When committed, bound to another person, their actions have deeper meanings to our well-being.
-Our bodies respond to slights with more emotional force.
-Avoiding the pain also limits the connection.
-These limits may significantly contribute to relationship failure.
-Sharing feelings, examining fears, hopes and dreams overwhelms juvenile emotions.
-The emotional core is our essence; opening the tender portions of our soul to ridicule or rejection is an experiment in trust.
+And vulnerabilities magnify fears.
+When committed, our security is tied to another person’s actions; they can damage our well-being.
+Our sense of safety relies on the strength of the trust.
+With a fearful disposition, our bodies respond to slights with emotional force.
+Avoiding vulnerability—dismissing trust—also limits connection.
+These protective limits impact closeness, inspire powerful suspicions (no trust), and significantly contribute to relationship failure.
+Sharing feelings and examining fears overwhelms juvenile emotions.
+The emotional core is our essence; opening tender spots on our soul to possible ridicule or rejection is an experiment in trust.
 True love is tested with these brave journeys of openness.
-Many are unwilling to risk this openness, fearing the interaction to be an invitation to hurt; not an avenue to connection.
-If we dodge emotional intimacy, our relationships will struggle, closeness will be riddled with anxiety because of the feelings closeness magnifies.
+Many suffer traumas from the past that magnify the fears, making openness too risky, fearing the increased vulnerability as an open invitation to hurt; not the avenue to connection.
+If we protectively dodge intimacy, our relationships will struggle, and closeness will be riddled with anxiety.

-After a relationship ends immediate refocusing on someone else, we miss valuable opportunities for self-examination.
-The feelings are still raw and the causes still salient.
-We momentarily have visions of insights.
+After a relationship ends, the feelings are still raw and the causes still salient.
+We momentarily have opportunities for insightful investigations into our souls.
 But self-exploration is unpleasant, revealing personal flaws.
-But by recognizing insecurities, self-hatred, unreasonable expectations, and poor social skills we address and improve them.
-The growth increases the chances of a later successful relationship.
+But only through acknowledgement of the insecurities, self-hatred, unreasonable expectations, and poor social skills can we address and improve the bugaboos of our connection abilities.
+With guided attention, our personal growth increases chances of a future successful relationship.

 New relationships bring excitement.
-Mature relationships flourish with trust and securely wrap us in the joys of connection—intimacy.
+I’m tired of excitement.
+Mature relationships flourish with trust and securely wrapping us in the joys of connection—intimacy.
 Treasure the wonderful feelings—wherever they may come.
-But before jumping ship, or escaping to newness, slow down.
+But before jumping ship, escaping to newness, slow down.
 Don’t postpone healing.
-Appropriately grieve the loss, integrate the lessons, and then move forward.
+Appropriately grieve the loss, integrate the lessons, and then move forward with wisdom.